 David Littrell came to K-State in 1987 as a professor of cello and bass, became the K-State Orchestra conductor in 1990, and was awarded the title of university distinguished professor in 2001.
-He took the K-State Chamber Orchestra to England/Scotland in 2008 and Ireland in 2011.
-He founded the youth Gold Orchestra in 1988-1989, which has influenced nearly 400 students through the years.
-Dr. Littrell has been the director of String Fling for 30 years, an event that welcomes over 600 young string students to K-State every January.
+He took the K-State Chamber Orchestra to England/Scotland in 2008 and Ireland in 2011 and 2017.
+He founded the youth Gold Orchestra in 1988-1989, which has influenced over 600 students through the years.
+Dr. Littrell was the director of K-State's String Fling for 31 years, an event that welcomed over 600 young string students to K-State every January.
 He was the national president of the American String Teachers Association in 2002-2004 and the CASE Kansas Professor of the Year in 2007.
 He retired as the Gold Orchestra conductor in November 2015 after serving for 27 years.
-Dr. Littrell will remain as CEO of the Gold, Silver, and Bronze Training Orchestras.
+After a five-year hiatus, Dr. Littrell became the Gold Orchestra conductor in Fall 2021.

 An avid freelance and chamber musician, Laura Eakman has performed throughout the United States and internationally.
 As a chamber musician, Dr. Eakman has collaborated with the assistant concertmaster of the New York Philharmonic, Michelle Kim, as well as renowned soloist, Elizabeth Pitcairn.
 She has worked with the Bill T. Jones and Arnie Zane Dance Company, regularly performs with new music ensembles and was a founding member of Camus Quartet which toured the Netherlands in 2009.
 Most recently, she cofounded a chamber performance ensemble, The Midwest Music Collective which works to create dynamic concert experiences in Manhattan, Kansas.